bozzobrain/LethalCompanyShipMaid/README.md

 			- "###.#"
 - Shotgun Position Override
 	- OrganizeShotgunByAmmo
-		- When [Enabled] and you have pressed 'J' with a shotgun of a given ammo count in a given location, all future cleanup commands will place this item type in its given location (stored in config file)
+		- When set to [true] and you have pressed 'J' with a shotgun of a given ammo count in a given location, all future cleanup commands will place this item type in its given location (stored in config file)
 		- You can set a location for shotguns with 0 shells loaded, 1 shell and 2 and they will be organized in a pile with other shotguns of the same ammo

 	- ShotgunPlacementOverrideLocation